designstem/projects/colorblindness/index.md

 -

-Analogous palettes are pleasing to the eye, because they are build by colors with similar light ray wavelengths.
-In the color wheel,they are equally spaced from each other.
+**Analogous palettes** are pleasing to the eye, because they are build by colors with similar light ray wavelengths.
+In the color wheel, they are equally spaced from each other.

 <f-artboard width="600" height="200" style="margin:var(--base4) 0">